gummadic/Microservices-Docker/README.md

 * eval "$(boot2docker shellinit)"
 * boot2docker ip     # Later used to browse thru.

-Step 3: Clone the repository as mentioned below.
+Step 3: Clone this repository.

 Step 4: Once cloned, cd to the directory where the code resides.
 To learn about what the code does, check here https://github.com/Cogniteinc/devops-exercise